-Figure 2: Flooding can have a severe and prolonged impact on both small and large business operations
+Figure 2: Flooding can have a serious and prolonged impact on both small and large business operations

 Scenario-based business resilience planning is a very effective risk management tool.
-Scenario planning not only allows the management of complex risk landscapes, which depends on the type of operations of the organization but also provides a mechanism to assess "merging" risks or risks for which no practical tools currently exist or are still in development (climate change, cyber threats, liability, or transition risks related to climate change).
+Scenario planning not only allows management of complex risk landscapes, which depends on the type of operations of the organization, but also provides a mechanism to assess "emerging" risks, or risks for which no effective tools currently exist or are still in development (climate change, cyber risks, liability, or transition risks related to climate change).

-Such an approach entails identifying the hazards and associated vulnerabilities of the operations-critical exposures (see Sec 3).
-Then, the loss severity is expressed in terms of the loss estimate, with the pertinent probability of occurrence.
-The probability refers either to the quality of the controls or, e.g., in the case of natural hazards, to the possibility of hazard occurrence (expressed sometimes as a "return period", "recurrence interval", etc.), which is, in fact, a proxy for the design level of the protection systems.
+Broadly speaking, such an approach entails identifying the potential hazards and associated vulnerabilities of the operations-critical exposures (see Sec 3).
+The loss severity is expressed in terms of the loss estimate, with the pertinent probability of occurrence.
+The probability refers either to the quality of the controls or, e.g., in the case of natural hazards, to the probability of hazard occurrence (expressed sometimes as a "return period", "recurrence interval", etc.), which is in fact a proxy for the design level of the protection systems.